jiaoshuntian/ivory-operator/docs/content/tutorial/disaster-recovery.md

 ```

 There are a few things to note in this manifest.
 First, note that the `spec.dataSource.pgbackrest`
-object in our new PostgresCluster is very similar but slightly different from the old
+object in our new ivorycluster is very similar but slightly different from the old
-PostgresCluster's `spec.backups.pgbackrest` object.
+ivorycluster's `spec.backups.pgbackrest` object.
 The key differences are:

 1. No image is necessary when restoring from a cloud-based data source
 2. `stanza` is a required field when restoring from a cloud-based data source